Substack stock $24.51 USD

 Frequently asked questions

-Is Substack still a private company?
+Is Substack a public or private company?

 What is Substack's valuation?